esogin/Maggie-Sogin-Lab-Notebook/_posts/2021-08-24-Rebinning-Sediment-MG-Profiling.md

 anvi-profile -i SAMPLE-01.bam -c contigs.db --output-dir profiles --sample-name NEW-NAME
 ```

-Important: New Namae can not have - in name file, only _, letters etc.
+Important: New Name can not have - in name file, only _, letters etc.

 | Names                 | New Name |
 |-----------------------|--------|